View our graphical explanation of root canal therapy here.

-- You may take aspirin for the pain, should NOT put an aspirin or any other painkiller directly against the gums near the aching tooth.
+- You may take aspirin for the pain, but you should NOT put an aspirin or any other painkiller directly against the gums near the aching tooth.
 This can burn and cause damage to the gum tissue.
 If the pain persists, call to see a dentist as soon as possible.

 - It is important to know that persistent toothache pain may temporarily subside, but will usually return until the underlying problem has been addressed.
 Failure to treat these problems in a timely manner may lead to further deterioration and more costly treatment.

 If you should get a piece of food or any small object wedged between your teeth, first try to gently remove the object with dental floss.
 Never use anything sharp like a pin around your teeth as it may cut your gums or damage your tooth.
-If it can’t be removed by dental floss, contact a dentist for advice or to schedule an appointment.
+If it can’t be removed by dental floss, contact a dentist for advice or to request an appointment.

-Not here.
-The cost of exams, x-rays and treatment are very competitive, and often cheaper than other area dentists.
+No. The cost of exams, x-rays and treatment are very competitive, and often cheaper than other area dentists.
 Our pricing is based off the average cost of dental care in the area.
 This gives our patients the ability to receive high quality dentistry, competitive pricing, and unmatched convenience.